-The Company expended \$620,382 in exploration property acquisition costs in fiscal 2014, with no similar expenditures in Q1-15.
+The Company expended \$620,382 in exploration property acquisition costs in fiscal 2014 (all in the second half of the year), with no similar expenditures in H1-15.
 Cash and share payments due as part of the Genesis option agreement represent the largest components of these acquisition costs.